sdi_appstate-ui

 Configure the height of the app state details dialog window

 The detailWindowHeights property can be used to control the height of the state details dialog window.
 The value is an array with five entries.
-Each entry describes the height of the dialog under a certain condition.
-The exact conditions when a certain height value is used and the default values can be inferred from the following code:
+Each entry describes the height (in pixels) of the dialog under a certain condition.

 {